gregpalmr/alluxio-ray-fsspec-example/README.md

 Then click on the "Dashboards" link to display the folders and dashboards and then click on the "Alluxio" folder link to view the "Alluxio AI Enterprise Edition Dashboard" dashboard.
 Click on the link for that dashboard to view the panels.

 In the Alluxio dashboard you will see metrics around the Alluxio cluster status and the cache statistics and storage usages.

+### Step 11.
+Destroy the docker containers and volumes

+Run the following commands to destroy the Docker containers and the volumes that were created.

+    docker-compose down

+and

+    docker volume prune

 --